jjmchew/jjmchew.github.io/LS171/01a-questions.md

 - [X] is MAC (TLS) hashing algorithm a part of the cipher suites for TLS?
   - A: likely yes: algos in cipher suites includes algos for "checking message integrity" (https://launchschool.com/lessons/74f1325b/assignments/54f6defc)

+- [X] why wouldn't changes in bandwidth improve performance?
+  - Does "bandwidth" refer to physical media or entire chain (including devices, etc.)? i.e., is processing delay part of "bandwidth"?
+  - A: since individual packet (limited by latency) still takes just as long
+  - more bandwidth feels 'faster' since you can download faster (i.e., more Mbps), but it's about getting more in the same latency, and not necessarily getting sequential requests / responses any faster

 ### Unsure
 - [?]
 HTTP responses - what is the "body" called?
 A key-value pair?
 A payload?
   - A:  unsure